turingschool/mod-0-curriculum/shared/fe/classes.md

 console.log(car1);
 ```

 Read the code carefully.
-Consider copy-and-pasting it into a repl.it and running it.
+Consider copy-and-pasting it into a replit and running it.
 Work to build an understanding of what is happening, then, read the explanations below:

 - `changeGear(newGear) {`: this line of code is declaring a method on the EscapeCar class.
 Note that it lives inside the curly braces of the class.
 It has declared a parameter, `newGear`.
 - `this.gear = newGear;`: the code inside of the method will reassign the value of the `gear` property, to the value of the argument that will be passed in when this method is called